science-en-poche/yelandur/API.md

-These operators work on all types of fields, but because the query *value* will be used directly (and loaded as, say, JSON), you can only specify numerical or string values (as opposed to lists and objects), so you will only be able to query numerical and string fields (in fact you can also query lists but the behaviour is a little different, see below).
+These operators work on all types of fields, but because the query *value* will be used directly (and loaded as, say, JSON), you can only specify numerical or string values (as opposed to lists and objects), so you will only be able to query numerical, string, and date fields (in fact you can also query lists but the behaviour is a little different, see below).
+Dates can be specified as epoch timestamps or UTC ISO-8601 strings (e.g. `2014-10-04T14:05:52Z`).

 So for example `GET /profiles?n_results__gte=1000&access=private` will return all the profiles to which you have access with at least 1000 uploaded results.